wlloyduw/SAAF/tutorial/README.md

     return inspector.finish()
 ```

-Run the publish.sh script once again to update your functions source with the new changes:
+Run the publish.sh script once again to update your function's source with the new changes:

 ```bash
 # Deploy